bentonwong/react-redux-rails-api-fitness-log/spec.md

-  1-ButtonLink - enables buttons to redirect to redirect the page to a specified route used by multiple containers 2-Chart - generates a chart showing weight data over time displayed on PostsIndex 3-DateField - generates the calendar date picker used by Form 4-Form - organizes the fields for the form to create and edit posts used by the PostForm container 5-FormField - generates the input to collect data used by Form 6-IndexPost - renders an individual mini post that is displayed on the PostIndex container 7-ShowPost - renders the data for an individual post to be displayed on the PostShow container
+  1-ButtonLink - enables buttons to redirect to redirect the page to a specified route used by multiple containers 2-Chart - generates a chart showing weight data over time displayed on PostsIndex 3-DateField - generates the calendar date picker used by Form 4-Form - organizes the fields for the form to create and edit posts used by the PostsForm container 5-FormField - generates the input to collect data used by Form 6-IndexPost - renders an individual mini post that is displayed on the PostIndex container 7-ShowPost - renders the data for an individual post to be displayed on the PostsShow container

 ✔  There should be 3 routes

-  1-‘/’ - renders the PostsIndex component to display list of posts 2-‘/posts/:id’ - renders the PostShow component to display an individual post 3-‘/posts/edit/:id’ - renders the PostForm component to display a form prepopulated with post values to be edited and save 4-‘/posts/new’ - renders the PostForm component to display a blank form to be filled in and saved
+  1-‘/’ - renders the PostsIndex component to display list of posts 2-‘/posts/:id’ - renders the PostsShow component to display an individual post 3-‘/posts/edit/:id’ - renders the PostsForm component to display a form prepopulated with post values to be edited and save 4-‘/posts/new’ - renders the PostsForm component to display a blank form to be filled in and saved

 ✔  The Application must make use of react-router and proper RESTful routing (should you choose to use react-router v3 please refer to the appropriate docs; docs for v4 can be found here)